-Fred’s remnants spin up more severe weather, while Grace and Henri strengthen in the Atlantic Ocean
+Fred’s remnants spin up more severe weather, while Grace and Henri strengthen in Atlantic Ocean

 The Weather Prediction Center placed a sliver of South Carolina and southwest North Carolina under a rare level 4 out of 4 high risk of excessive rainfall and flooding.
 That’s approximately where the heaviest precipitation was observed.
 The high terrain of the Appalachians helped to focus the rainfall, contributing to a rain report of 8.51 inches east of Asheville, N.C., and 7.58 inches just southeast of the city.
 White County, Ga., saw a total to 7.17 inches.

 Given these and other huge rainfall totals, Tuesday proved far from a typical workday for many in the Carolinas and parts of Virginia, where flash flood warnings urged evacuations to higher ground.
-A dire flash flood emergency was hoisted in Haywood County, S.C., where meteorologists at the local Weather Service office blasted alerts highlighting a “life-threatening flood wave moving down the Pigeon River.”
+A dire flash flood emergency was hoisted in Haywood County, N.C., where meteorologists at the local Weather Service office blasted alerts highlighting a “life-threatening flood wave moving down the Pigeon River.”

 Fred now

 On Wednesday morning, tropical depression Fred, which had maximum gusts of just 25 mph, was centered around Clarksburg, W.Va.
-It was in the process of transitioning into a non-tropical low structurally, but still was trucking north with copious tropical moisture.
+It was in the process of transitioning into a nontropical low structurally, but still was trucking north with copious tropical moisture.
 Parts of southeast Ohio and western West Virginia were under flash flood warnings beneath the “wraparound” moisture at the core of former Fred, with an arcing band of downpours and thunderstorms tracing a comma shape to the east and surging toward the Mid-Atlantic.

 That’s the area that has the greatest risk for severe weather.
 Heavy rainfall is the primary concern farther to the west over Pennsylvania and Upstate New York.